argoproj/argo-cd/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security related bug in Argo CD, we kindly ask you for responsible disclosure and for giving us appropriate time to react, analyze and develop a fix to mitigate the found security vulnerability.
+If you find a security related bug in ArgoCD, we kindly ask you for responsible disclosure and for giving us appropriate time to react, analyze and develop a fix to mitigate the found security vulnerability.